 Like most games, there’s a lot of promotion of in-app purchases and Paktor is one that heavily markets it, even to the fact that you need to upgrade to see who has ‘liked’ you, which is usually a basic free function in most dating apps.

 Tip: Know when and what the rewards you can claim for free and remember to claim them!
 E.g. Daily Swipe, Continuous Visits, Daily Reward.

-Tip: Tinder tips also applies to Paktor.
+Tip: Tinder tips also apply to Paktor.

 Happn is the dating app that sparks the hope and romance in you everywhere you go.
 Users are able to scroll and view all Happn users’ profiles who are nearby.
 Meaning, you are able to like to chat up that good-looking stranger who caught your eye when you brushed past him earlier!
 If you’re the type who refreshes Instagram tags or check-ins in search of that one attractive stranger, this app is built for you.

 Also, unlike Tinder or Paktor, there is no expiration date to make your choice.
 If you would like more time to consider another user, you may leave it in your view page and continue scrolling until you have decided and then scroll back up to like or to dislike the user.